telecom-se/hpp/lab2-SIMD/README.md

   - `VisualTesting.cpp` file to test your methods visually: display the images.
   - `TimeTesting.cpp` file to execute & time multiple executions of your methods (NOTE: this file should initially be "out" of the project, not to conflict with the `main()` in `VisualTesting.cpp`).
   - Images are stored in OpenCV's format: `Mat` using representation `CV32FC4` (4 channels of 1 float=32bits=4bytes) in RGBA mode.
+    - Unfortunately, the order of color channels is not always the same in registers, in my code and in OpenCV's code, so here is the correct order for each:
+      - My code (`setTargetColor`): RGBA
+      - In memory (OpenCV's `Mat` object): BGRA
+      - In vector registers (`_mm_set/load_ps`): ARGB
   - To help you, we defined folowing types:
     - `chanType`  (=`float`)  : type to store 1 channel of a pixel.
     - `pixelType` (=`Vec4f`)  : OpenCV's format to represent a pixel (4 floats)